BLOG

 KOFA Fachkräftereport März 2025

-Germany's leading employer-affiliated economic research institute, producing the KOFA (Kompetenzzentrum Fachkräftesicherung) reports that track shortages by occupation.
-Its projection of 768,000 missing skilled workers by 2028 and EUR 49 billion annual productivity loss informed the macroeconomic framing of the article.
+Germany's leading employer-affiliated economic research institute producing KOFA reports tracking shortages by occupation.
+Its projection of 768,000 missing skilled workers by 2028 and EUR 49 billion annual productivity loss informed the macroeconomic framing.

 View source →